LocalCoinIS/dev.bitshares.works/core/knowledge_base/translated/exchange_single_node.md

 Use the transfer2 command to send a withdrawal transaction.
 Such as:

-	unlocked >>> transfer2 withdrawal-account to-account 100 BTS "some memo"
+	unlocked >>> transfer2 withdrawal-account to-account 100 LLC "some memo"

 The parameters are: source account name, destination account name, amount, currency, remarks

 The command will sign and broadcast the transaction and return an array.
 The first element is the transaction id and the second element is the detailed transaction content.

 **Note:**
-1) If the currency is BTS, the number of decimal places is up to 5 digits.
+1) If the currency is LLC, the number of decimal places is up to 5 digits.
 If it is other assets, you can view the decimal places of the asset with the `precision` field with the get_asset command.
 2) You can also use the transfer command, but this does not directly return the transaction ID.
 Instead, it needs to call another API to calculate it, so it is not recommended.
 3) Remarks are usually encoded in UTF-8
 4) It is recommended to record relevant data for future reference, such as transaction id, detailed transaction content in json format, etc.